 Study Abroad in Germany / NAU CIE

-Apply for the Laski Scholarship - Deadlines to Apply are: April 1st for AY and Fall, October 15th for Spring, and contact Danielle Linde in CIE for the Summer deadline.
+Apply for the Laski Scholarship / Deadlines to Apply are: AY and Fall April 1st / Spring October 15th / Summer March 15th.

 The Center for International Education (CIE) and the Department of Global Languages and Cultures (GLC) announce the Laski Scholarship for the Study Abroad in Germany.
 This scholarship is for student studying abroad in the Federal Republic of Germany.